-If you’ve been charged with driving under the influence and you aren’t sure what steps you should take to avoid a conviction, get in touch with a Nashville DUI attorney as soon as possible.
+If you’ve been charged with driving under the influence and you aren’t sure how to avoid a conviction, get in touch with a Nashville DUI attorney as soon as possible.

 The fallout of a DUI arrest can seriously impact your life.
-You could be facing substantial legal penalties on top of the embarrassment you likely feel for being charged with driving under the influence of drugs or alcohol.
-Thankfully, with the assistance of a regarded Nashville DUI lawyer, you may be able to put this entire ordeal behind you.
+You could face substantial legal penalties on top of the embarrassment you likely feel for being charged with driving under the influence of drugs or alcohol.
+Thankfully, with the assistance of a qualified Nashville DWI lawyer, you may be able to put this entire ordeal behind you.

-The team at Raybin & Weissman, P.C. are prepared to help build a powerful defense in your favor so that you can ideally get out of being convicted of such a severe offense.
+The team at Raybin & Weissman, P.C. is prepared to build a powerful defense in your favor so you can hopefully get out of being convicted of such a severe offense.
 We’ll examine the circumstances of your arrest to determine which strategy will yield the most favorable outcome on your case.
-You can be sure that we’ll stop at nothing to try to ensure you aren’t found guilty.
+You can be sure that we’ll stop at nothing to ensure you aren’t found guilty.

 Penalties for Drunk Driving in Nashville

-There are a number of different crimes that are associated with driving under the influence in Nashville, all of which can be discussed with your DUI lawyer for more specifics.
+Many criminal charges are associated with driving under the influence in Nashville, all of which can be discussed with your DUI lawyer for more specifics.
 For the purposes of this article, we are going to review the following crimes and their penalties:

 - First-Time DUI Offense – A first-time DUI conviction will result in a minimum of 2 days in jail, a maximum of nearly one year in jail, a one-year license revocation, fines of up to $1,500, an ignition interlock device (IID) being installed in your vehicle, and an order to complete an alcohol and drug treatment program.
 A DUI conviction can never come off your record.

 - Repeat Offenses – If you are repeatedly charged with DUIs, the penalties are severe.
 Second offenders must serve at least 45 days in jail, and four-time offenders and those with any subsequent DUIs can be classified as Class E felons.
-These felonies require a maximum of one year in jail, a maximum of $15,000 in fines, the installation of an IID, seizure of your vehicle, participation in a drug and alcohol treatment program, and a maximum license revocation of eight years.
+These felonies require a year in jail, a maximum of $15,000 in fines, the installation of an IID, seizure of your vehicle, participation in a drug and alcohol treatment program, and a maximum license revocation of eight years.

 - Vehicular Homicide – Vehicular homicide occurs when your drunk driving has caused the death of another.
 It is considered a Class B felony and is punishable by a maximum license revocation of ten years, a maximum prison sentence of up to thirty years, and fines not to exceed $25,000.

-These are just a few of the different types of crimes that are associated with DUIs in Nashville.
-If you’ve been charged with one of the previously mentioned crimes or if you are facing other DUI charges, reach out to your lawyer so they may begin fighting for your not guilty verdict today.
+These are just a few of the crimes tied to DUIs in Nashville.
+If you’ve been charged with one of the previously mentioned crimes or if you are facing other DUI charges, reach out to your DUI or drunk driving attorney so we may begin fighting for your not guilty verdict today.

 Other Ways Your Life May Be Impacted by a DUI Conviction

-As can be seen, avoiding a guilty verdict is of utmost importance to your future and a DUI attorney can help with this.
-Being convicted of any DUI-related offense stands to ruin your life for years to come, which is why retaining experienced legal representation is in your best interest when fighting your Nashville DUI charges.
+Avoiding a guilty verdict is of utmost importance to your future and a DUI attorney can help with this.
+Being convicted of any DUI-related offense can ruin your life, which is why retaining an experienced DWI lawyer is in your best interest when fighting your Nashville DUI charges.

 Defensive Strategies That May Apply to Your Case

-It’s difficult to say off the cuff what defense will be best for your case without reviewing the circumstances of your particular charges, but there are some defensive strategies that are used more frequently than others in DUI cases.
+It’s difficult to say off the cuff what defense will be best for your case without reviewing the circumstances of your particular charges, but some defensive strategies are used by DUI attorneys more frequently than others in DUI cases.

-For instance, we may be able to get your charges reduced to what’s known as a “wet reckless” if the prosecutor doesn’t have the evidence needed to find you guilty of a DUI.
+For instance, our Nashville DUI attorneys may be able to get your charges reduced to Reckless Driving if the prosecutor doesn’t have the evidence needed to find you guilty of a DUI.
 We can also argue that the police officer who pulled you over did not have probable cause to do so, resulting in an improper stop.

-Alternatively, we can certainly question the validity of any of the chemical tests that were done upon your stop and arrest.
+Alternatively, we may question the validity of any of the chemical tests that were done upon your stop and arrest.
 If the field sobriety test or breathalyzer gave inaccurate results, you may be able to avoid a conviction altogether.

-Another possible defense could be that your blood alcohol levels were actually below the legal limit but rose higher between the time that you were stopped by law enforcement and the time of the breathalyzer test.
+Another possible defense our DUI attorneys could use is that your blood alcohol levels were actually below the legal limit but rose higher between the time that you were stopped by law enforcement and the time of the breathalyzer test.
 Your attorney will need to thoroughly examine the details of your stop and arrest to ascertain which of these defenses may fit with your case.

 Consult with a Nashville Drunk Driving Lawyer